st-allan/Static-Sites-101/_pages/part-one.md

   <div class="pa2">
    <blockquote class="helvetica ml0 mt0 pl4 black-70 bl bw2 b--near-black">
      <p class="f4 pa2 lh-copy measure mt0">
       "I want a flexible and affordable way to build a portfolio that integrates with GitHub and allows me to use my own domain.
-It needs to be professional but easy to manage, even without formal web development experience.” - Jordan Dominguez
+It needs to be professional but easy to manage, even without formal web development experience.”
      </p>
    </blockquote>
   </div>